clicknium/clicknium-samples/CustomerOnboarding/readme.md

 data = pd.read_csv(temp_file)
 ```

-- iterate the records and fill the data into CRM system and register the customer.
+- iterate the records in CVS file to register customer information into CRM.

 ```python
 for idx, item in data.iterrows():